1dotd4/staringat.patterns.moe/index.md

 % <a href="/">Staring at patterns</a>

-Random books, just stare at them.
+Random books.
+Cool patterns.
+We are stare at them until we find a solution.

 ### Cryptography
 - 9781493917105 - J. Hoffstein, J. Pipher, J. H. Silverman - _An Introduction to Mathematical Cryptography_